emahuni/em-async-events/README.md

 make sure that events can fire and wait for listeners to pop in within a certain timespan.

 - Each event is actually lingered `500`ms by default.
 See `eventsOptions.linger` in options below.
+- To Disable lingering on a specific event, set `linger: false` on event options when emitting.
+Figures < 0 or falsy will cause the default options `eventsOptions.linger` time to be applied.
+And if falsy also, it will disable lingering altogether.
-- If `linger` timeout isn't specified on an event, then `eventsOptions.linger` is imposed as a default, but you can regulate it using `catchUp` time on listeners' options.
+- You can regulate each listener's linger catching up using `catchUp` time on listeners' options.
 - `globalLinger` - was deprecated in favour of using the default options' `eventsOptions.linger` option.

 eg: Linger for 5000ms for new listeners of the event.